ucb-bar/ccbench/README.md

 ## Additional Information
 ------------------------------------------------------------------------------

 Buyer beware.
-Feel free to provide feedback as well as contribute to.
+Feel free to provide feedback as well as contribution.

-The CS267 report provided is out-of-date, so do not completely trust the graphs/results provided in it.
+The CS267 report provided in $CCBENCH/docs is out-of-date, so do not completely trust the graphs/results provided in it (but the theory behind the benchmarks is still relevant).

 ------------------------------------------------------------------------------